darcamo/cmake-integration/README.md

 convenient method for setting this up is to create a directory variable and assign it a value of the project-specific Conan profile name to the `cmake-integration-conan-profile` variable.

-## Display conan cache and searches in repositories
+## Display Conan cache and searches in repositories

 The `cmake-integration-conan-list-packages-in-local-cache` function lists locally installed libraries, while the `cmake-integration-conan-search` function searches for libraries across all Conan repositories.
 Both functions display the results in a tabulated list buffer, offering convenient operations for interaction.